 📃Ingredients notes and substitutions

-- Tofu - Make sure to use extra-firm tofu that has been pressed and drained beforehand.
-Press tofu either by using a tofu press, or by stacking something heavy on top.
-If you are unsure on how to do so, I recommend checking out this blog post on how to press tofu.
+- Tofu - Use extra-firm or firm tofu that has been drained and pressed beforehand, either using a tofu press or by stacking something heavy on top.
+I recommend checking out this post, "How to press tofu," for more detailed instructions.

 - Wood ear fungus - An optional ingredient.
 They usually are sold in the dry form, but you can also use fresh ones if you can get them.